smic29/planner_app/README.md

 - [ ] Broadcast tasks?
 - [ ] Find way to have user switch to a task to a different category if they want to delete a category
 - [ ] have `.turbo_stream.erb` files instead of putting them within the controller.
+- [ ] Add default values for complete and finish_by in task model.

 ## Issues Encountered
 1. Invalid form inputs will cover the inputs in `divs.field_with_errors`.
 Found a fix here: [Stack Overflow]('https://stackoverflow.com/questions/5267998/rails-3-field-with-errors-wrapper-changes-the-page-appearance-how-to-avoid-t/8380400#8380400').<br>